gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skybox.md

 Lots of 3D games do this by just making a cube, making it really large, putting a texture on it of the sky.

 This works but it has issues.
-One issue is that you have a cube that you need to view in multiple directions, thatever direction the camera is facing.
+One issue is that you have a cube that you need to view in multiple directions, Whatever direction the camera is facing.
 You want everything to draw far away but you don't want the corners of the cube to go out of the clipping plane.
 Complicating that issue, for performance reasons you want to draw close things before far things because the GPU, using [the depth buffer test](webgl-3d-orthographic.html), can skip drawing pixels it knows will fail the test.
 So ideally you should draw the skybox last with the depth test on but if you actually use a box, as the camera looks in different directions, the corners of the box will be further away than the sides causing issues.

 <div class="webgl_center"><img src="resources/skybox-issues.svg" style="width: 500px"></div>